 Was Nepal a British colony?

 No, Nepal was never a British colony.
-Though Britain and Nepal share their own history, Nepal always remained Independent thanks to fearless furious Gurkha warriors.
+Though Britain and Nepal share their own history, Nepal always remained Independent thanks to fearless u003cstrongu003efurious Gurkha warriorsu003c/strongu003e.